Stephen Rhodes (radio presenter)

 Rhodes was born in Dublin as Thomas "Tommy" Keenan, the son of a dentist, but later moved to England.
 He changed his name to Stephen Rhodes when he started working on Dublin pirate radio stations.
 He died of motor neurone disease on 20 February 2017, aged 66, at home in Eaton Bray.
 He was survived by his wife and four children.

 Broadcasting career

+He also wrote a column for the Luton News (newspaper).

 Radio

 Rhodes started his broadcasting career on Dublin pirate radio stations “ARD Radio" (Alternative Radio Dublin) and “Big D Radio” at the end of the 1970s, moving over to the UK and Birmingham radio station BRMB in 1980, before moving to Beacon Radio in Wolverhampton and then WABC (later called Classic Gold WABC) in the early 1990s.
 Rhodes then joined BBC Radio Shropshire as Breakfast Show host where he won the first of many Sony Radio Academy Awards.
 In early 1994, Rhodes took over the weekday mid-morning show on the station.
 He remained on the slot until mid 1995, when Rhodes turned up at BBC Three Counties Radio, presenting a consumer programme five days a week.
 In the course of his time on the consumer programme he became well known for his undercover work which won him a number of National Radio Academy Awards.